LW1N/terminal-shell/REPORT.md

 # <b>Project 1 Report| Lucas Nguyen, Youssef Qteishat</b>

 ## <u>Parsing Command Line:</u>

-Initially, we suggested storing the program name and parameters in an array, but later we reliazed that it would be easier to parse throught he command line if were stored in a linked list.
-Becasue then, the head node would be the program name and the next nodes would be the program arguements.
+Initially, we suggested storing the program name and parameters in an array, but later we reliazed that it would be easier to parse through the command line if it were stored in a linked list.

-For example, if asked to print the working directory, the shell would look at the head node and compare it to the command name.
-If they match, then that program would be exceuted.

-And If the program has arguements, then the shell would look at the next nodes and excute the command acording to the next arguement(s).
+Given that tokenizing modifies the string, the shell takes a copy of the command line and then parse through it and check for names of programs.
+It would also check for symbols for output redirection, piping, etc.

+if no piping is requested, it the command line is tokenized by spaces between and checks for the programs and its arguements.
+But if it is requested, then the command line is tokenized by the "|" symbol, and the shell would parse through the code after the delimator.

 ## <u>Output Redirection:</u>

 Accounts for redirecting the output of proccess and pipes to other files.
+This is mostly implemented using dup2 function.

 ## <u>Piping:</u>

 ## <u>Error Management:</u>

+For error management, the error messages are outputted based on the signal flags sent out from all the other fucntions.

 ## <u>Extra Features:</u>